 Understanding the relationship between cremation and religion is an essential step in deciding if cremation services are right for you or your loved one.
 For many people, spiritual and religious beliefs are a crucial factor in helping determine what disposition method is best.

 Religious teachings on cremation can evolve in response to societal and environmental factors.
 Today, many religions leave it up to the individual to decide if cremation is the best choice.
 Still, some religions do not condone cremation under any circumstances, while others mandate it.

-To provide a basic understanding of cremation and religion, we have prepared a brief summary of the positions of the largest religions of the world as they relate to cremation.
-If you are trying to decide if cremation is right for you and have questions about your religion’s stance, we recommend that you consult with your pastor, priest, or spiritual advisor.
+To provide a basic understanding of cremation and religion, we have prepared a summary of the positions of the largest religions of the world as they relate to cremation.
+If you are trying to decide if cremation is right for you and you have questions about your religion’s stance, we recommend that you consult with your pastor, priest, or spiritual advisor.

 Cremation and Religion: Christianity

 Historically, the Catholic Church forbade cremation.
-However, in the early 1960s the Church relaxed the rules and today many Catholics choose cremation.
-Recently the Church clarified its position on cremation for Catholics and in October 2016, the Pope issued updated guidelines.
-Today, cremation is allowed but the ashes must be kept in a “sacred place” such as a church cemetery.
+However, in the early 1960s, the Church relaxed the rules, and today many Catholics choose cremation.
+Recently the Church clarified its position on cremation for Catholics, and in October 2016, the Pope issued updated guidelines.
+Today, cremation is allowed, but the ashes must be kept in a “sacred place,” such as a church cemetery.
 Ashes should not be scattered or kept in an urn at home.

 Cremation and Religion: Judaism

-- For Orthodox Jews, cremation is strictly forbidden.
+- Orthodox Jews: Cremation is strictly forbidden.